AmirMotefaker/Create-your-own-ChatGPT/README.md

 - The new technology is known as generative artificial intelligence; GPT stands for Generative Pre-Trained Transformer.
 ChatGPT, developed at the OpenAI research laboratory, is now able to converse with humans.
 As its capacities become broader, they will redefine human knowledge, accelerate changes in the fabric of our reality, and reorganize politics and society.

 - Generative AI will similarly open revolutionary avenues for human reason and new horizons for consolidated knowledge.
 But there are categorical differences.
 Enlightenment knowledge was achieved progressively, step by step, with each step testable and teachable.
 AI-enabled systems start at the other end.
-They can store and distill a huge amount of existing information, in ChatGPT’s case much of the textual material on the internet and a large number of books—billions of items.
+They can store and distill a huge amount of existing information, in ChatGPT’s case, much of the textual material on the internet and a large number of books—billions of items.
 Holding that volume of information and distilling it is beyond human capacity.

 - AI’s capacities are not static but expand exponentially as technology advances.
 Recently, the complexity of AI models has been doubling every few months.
-Therefore generative AI systems have capabilities that remain undisclosed even to their inventors.
+Therefore, generative AI systems have capabilities that remain undisclosed even to their inventors.
 With each new AI system, they are building new capacities without understanding their origin or destination.
 As a result, our future now holds an entirely novel element of mystery, risk, and surprise.

 - The ability of large language models to generate humanlike text was an almost accidental discovery.
 These models are trained to be able to predict the next word in a sentence, which is useful in tasks such as autocompletion for sending text messages or searching the web.
-But it turns out that the models also have the unexpected ability to create highly articulate paragraphs, articles, and in time perhaps books.
+But it turns out that the models also have the unexpected ability to create highly articulate paragraphs, articles, and in time, perhaps books.

-- ChatGPT’s answers, statements and observations appear without an explanation of where they came from and without an identifiable author.
+- ChatGPT’s answers, statements, and observations appear without an explanation of where they came from and without an identifiable author.
 On its face, ChatGPT has no discernible motive or bias.
 Its outputs are complex, but its work is astonishingly rapid: In a matter of seconds, it can produce answers that coherently explain a high-level topic.
 They are not simply copied from the text in the computer’s memory.
 They are generated anew by a process that humans are unable to replicate.
-It is able to incorporate hypotheticals and nonobvious psychological inferences.
+It is able to incorporate hypotheticals and non-obvious psychological inferences.
 It can prioritize among billions of data points to select the single set of 200 words that is most relevant (or will appear most relevant to a human reader).
 In its own words, it makes probabilistic judgments about future outcomes, blending information from discrete domains into an integrated answer.
 It appears to accept contrary views, presenting them as simultaneously compatible.
 It imitates other writing without copying it.
 Even though the model is incapable of understanding in the human sense, its outputs reflect an underlying essence of human language.

 - The biggest of these models are expensive to train—north of $1 billion per model.
 Once trained, thousands of computers work 24 hours a day to operate them.
 Operating a pretrained model is cheap compared with the training itself, and it requires only capital, rather than capital and computing skill.
 Still, paying for exclusive use of a large language model remains outside the bounds of most enterprises.
 These models’ developers are likely to sell subscriptions, so that a single model will serve the needs of many thousands of individuals and businesses.
 As a result, the number of very large language models in the next decade may be relatively constrained.
 Design and control of these models will be highly concentrated, even as their power to amplify human efforts and thought becomes much more diffuse.